 After a hearty Irish breakfast we’ll set out to see the city’s main sights, including Phoenix Park — 1,750 acres of woodlands, lakes, historic buildings and its own herd of wild fallow deer.
 Today’s tour also brings you to prestigious Trinity College to view Ireland’s most precious medieval artifact, the Book of Kells, an illuminated manuscript of the four gospels that dates back to around 800 AD.
 The book is also of particular interest to Star Wars fans, too, since the library here inspired a pivotal scene in George Lucas’s Attack of the Clones.
 Delve into the history of Ireland’s most famous beer on optional excursion to the Guinness Storehouse before a lively Literary Pub Crawl; or, take the rest of the day to relax or explore Dublin on your own from your well-located hotel in the heart of the city.

 Get a real taste of Irish culture — and one of Dublin’s most amazing views — when you tour the recently reopened Guinness Storehouse.
 Honoring one of the Emerald Isle’s most famous beverages, you’ll step back in time and learn about the family that founded the brewery, their 999-year lease, and the historic St. James Gate neighborhood.
 You’ll sample plenty of this dry stout, and enjoy some time to relax in the stunning rooftop bar at the end of your insightful tour.
 Round out your tour with literary pub crawl, a walking tour of Dublin's most historic places to toast.
-Spirited actors will introduce some of the most famous works of literature from Ireland's storied history and perform scenes punctuating your on-foot explorations today.
+A spirited actor will introduce some of the most famous works of literature from Ireland's storied history and perform scenes punctuating your on-foot explorations today.

 Explore Dublin on your own, and take an optional tour to Glendalough, Wicklow, & Powerscourt Gardens

 Explore Dublin as you like it today.
 Your Adventure Leader will be on hand to offer plenty of ideas for what to see and visit.
 Perhaps you’ll visit the Jameson Distillery for a little pep in your step before trekking to St. Patrick's Cathedral, the largest in Dublin and the national cathedral of the Church of Ireland.
 If you’re an art lover, peek into the National Gallery for works by Renaissance masters as well as a fine French Impressionist collection.
-You might also do some shopping along renowned Grafton Street (right around the corner from Brooks Hotel!), then pop into one of the Temple Bar pubs for lunch or a late afternoon pint.
+You might also do some shopping along renowned Grafton Street, then pop into one of the Temple Bar pubs for lunch or a late afternoon pint.
 Alternatively, you can join our optional tour to Glendalough, Wicklow & Powerscourt Garden, which reveals a stunning and historic part of Ireland you might not otherwise see.
 You’ll travel south to Wicklow County and through a glorious mountain valley, discover the ancient monastic site of Glendalough, and explore the 18th-century estate at Powerscourt, with 47 acres of splendid gardens.